 Bachelor of Science in Optometry (B.S.)
-(School of Optometry)

-A Bachelor of Science degree is offered by the School of Optometry.
+(School of Optometry) For Early Admission Candidates A Bachelor of Science degree is offered by the School of Optometry.
 It is available only to those students who have not completed a bachelor's degree before enrolling in the professional (O.D.) degree program.
-It requires satisfactory completion of all preoptometry courses and of the course work specified in the section of this bulletin titled "Bachelor of Science in Optometry Degree."
+It requires a minimum of 90 credit hours to include satisfactory completion of all optometry prerequisites and of the course work specified in the section of this bulletin titled "Bachelor of Science in Optometry Degree."